Pavo-IM/Hackinabox/README.md

-## 4) Setting Up Your macOS VM
+### 4) Setting Up Your macOS VM

-# !! **DISCLAIMER: YOUR LINE COUNT PLACINGS MIGHT NOT BE THE SAME AS IN THE GUIDE DUE TO ANY POTENTIAL DIFFERENCES IN HARDWARE CONFIGURATION, TAKE NOTE OF THIS AND BE ON THE LOOK OUT FOR THE DIFFERENCES** !!
+#### !! **DISCLAIMER: DO TAKE NOTE OF LINE COUNT PLACINGS.
+YOURS MIGHT NOT BE THE SAME AS IN THE GUIDE DUE TO ANY POTENTIAL DIFFERENCES IN HARDWARE CONFIGURATION.
+TAKE NOTE OF THIS AND BE ON THE LOOK OUT FOR THE DIFFERENCES** !!

 - 4.1) **Now we're going to head to the "VMS" tab of the backend and click on the "ADD VM" button**
 <br>